magneticio/vamp.io/content/documentation/tutorials/deploy-your-first-blueprint.md

 ## Change scale

-Vamp will automatically load balance traffic across service instances as they scale.
-Let's change the scale of the sava service and see what happens.
+Vamp will automatically load balance traffic across application instances as they scale.
+Let's change the scale of the sava application and see what happens.

 1. Go to the **Deployments** page
 * Click on **sava** to open the deployment detail page
-* Now click on **sava:1.0.0** to see all running instances of the sava service (we only have one instance running right now)
+* Now click on **sava:1.0.0** to see all running instances of the sava application (we only have one instance running right now)
 * Click **Scale service** (top right) and set the **INSTANCES** to **3**
   ![](/images/screens/v100/tut1/vampee-environment-deployments-sava-instances-scale.png)
 * Click **Save**